uhqd/esapiForDummies/README.md

 They are provided by VARIAN to access the information you can get and the actions you can do in Eclipse from your script.

-If you are lucky you have the good version of these files for your Eclipse version (and you have nothing to do)
+If you are lucky, you have the good version of these files for your Eclipse version (and you have nothing to do)